- Recruitment & Selection

 The initial part of the testing process takes 2 days.
 The remaining portion of the testing process depends on the schedules of the candidate and the availability of the test administrators (i.e., psychologist, medical examination).

 Candidates who meet the minimum qualifications are invited to the written examination.
 The written examination takes approximately 2 hours.
 The test is scored immediately after all candidates have finished the test, and the results are posted.
+No prior law enforcement experience or training is required to pass the general knowledge examination.

 Oral Panel Interview